What kind of toy is best for my dog?

 Tired of cleaning the house every time your dog tears apart a plush toy?
 Consider buying puzzle toys.
 Puzzle toys are great for stimulating your dog’s ability to think through a situation and earn a reward in the end.
 Puzzles toys usually have compartments that the dog has to open to get to the treat.
 They are a perfect way of teaching your pet some cognitive skills.
 The reward, once they have solved the puzzle, makes the learning process fun.
 Dogs have different personalities and energy levels and are, therefore, bound to have a unique preference on the toys they would like to play with.
 Find what keeps your dog interested and engaged.
 It is imperative that you purchase the appropriate sizes so that your dog does not end up swallowing the toy.
 Also, keep in mind that your dog could easily tear the toy apart, so besides monitoring him as he plays, look out for signs that indicate that he could have swallowed something he should not have.

-Finally, consider getting your dog new toys after some time as they get bored easily with the same toys.
-Have some quality play time with your dog, won't you?
+Our final piece of advice?
+You should always consider getting your dog new toys every once in a while as they get bored easily with the same toys!
+Now get off your computer and go have some quality play time with your dog, won't you? :)